 With regard to causes, though we might like to, we just don’t have the time (or energy, after all the foregoing) to consider every single one of them.
 But some causes aren’t really causes per se.
 My dictionary defines “cause” in this context as “belief, conviction or charity”.
 You get the idea of something that is optional, something non-essential.
 That’s not the case with the biosphere that we, and all of our sister species, depend upon to live.
 Like every other form of life on this spinning world, we are, when all is said and done, simply organisms.
 Remove us from any of those qualities that we need to live – food, water, air, and a healthy environment – and we die, simple as that.
 Stick us in the vacuum of space and we’d be dead in seconds.
 Yet our biosphere, this wondrous place that feeds and clothes us, is under slow motion attack (slow in terms of a single human lifespan, but extremely fast in terms of geological scale), an inexorable incursion by us, everywhere.
 More specifically, it’s under attack by the huge economic machine we’ve created.

 The present mass extinction, though, the world’s sixth, is entirely human caused – and entirely unnecessary.
-Yet, not only are we changing the climate, we are directly assaulting the very foundations of the biosphere, and, by extension, the species dependent upon it (all known life), on many fronts.
-Here’s what David M. Raup in The Role of Extinction in Evolution has to say about the conditions necessary for a large extinction event:
+Yet, not only are we changing the climate, we are also directly assaulting the very foundations of the biosphere, and, by extension, the species dependent upon it (all known life), on many fronts.
+Here’s what David M. Raup, in The Role of Extinction in Evolution, has to say about the conditions necessary for a large extinction event:

 “Extinction of a widespread species, or a widespread group of species, requires an environmental shock (physical or biological) which is not normally encountered during the geological lifespans of such species or groups, and the shock must be applied rapidly enough over a broad geographic area to prevent adaptation by natural selection or escape by migration.
 If the most effective extinction mechanisms are beyond the experience of the victims, a high degree of apparent randomness should be expected….
 The most intense episodes of extinction, like the Big Five, produce major restructuring of the biosphere.
 Three-quarters, or more, of the standing diversity is removed, and diversification of the surviving lineages yields a global bio-sphere very different from that before the extinctions.”